Hyra/mindthecode.com/_drafts/lets-build-a-react-app-with-redux-webpack-and-hot-reloading-part-1.markdown

 ---
-title: "Let's build: A React App with Redux using Webpack - Part 1"
+title: 'Let''s build: A React App with Redux using Webpack - Part 1'
+description: >-
-description: Let's walk through building a React App using Redux, Hot Reloading, DevTools, Webpack and all the other good stuff we have.
+  Let's walk through building a React App using Redux, Hot Reloading, DevTools, Webpack and all the other good stuff we have.
-tags: ['react', 'redux', 'webpack']
+tags:
+  - react
+  - redux
+  - webpack
-publishDate: 2016-03-07
+publishDate: 2016-03-07T00:00:00.000Z
 layout: post
 header: letsbuild.gif
 ---